Calamitous/bouken/README.md

+Bouken -- a simple branching path game engine

 Gameplay
 --------

 If you read the old "Choose You Own Adventure" novels back in the day, then you should know what to expect.
 You're given a description of the situation your character finds him or herself in, and a handful of options.
-Choose one of the options and teh story advances to the next decision point.
+Choose one of the options and the story advances to the next decision point.
 Rinse and repeat.

 The code comes with a mildly noxious sample game, "Space Cargo Hauler," which demonstrates how a game is constructed.